hexbatch/apple-core/core-docs/step-3-scripts-remotes/remote-overview.md

 Similar to scripts, the urls have a global and a local storage.
 But the remote does not use this, and does not see this.
 The storage is for keeping track about how often its called, and if it should be called again:

-* local state (stored in the token its attribute parent is attached to)
+* local state (stored in the element its attribute parent is attached to)
-* global state (stored in the token type attribute that is made when an attribute having the url is attached to the token type)
+* global state (stored in the element type attribute that is made when an attribute having the url is attached to the element type)

 As an attribute write value, remotes do not have to be called each and every time.
 This means writing to the attribute may be ignored or delayed.